 In some cases, individuals purchase lots for residential or commercial purposes without realizing that the extension of water or sewer services may require additional expense on the individual’s part, and that there might be a delay in the utility’s ability to provide the services.
 This is problematic in areas served by private utilities, nonprofit water supply and sewer service corporations, and special utility districts, which typically have service areas outside a municipality’s jurisdiction.

 Except in connection with certain specified transactions and interests (such as mortgages, leases, and sales of governmental properties, among others), Section 13.257 of the Water Code requires sellers of property located outside a municipality’s jurisdiction to provide a statutory notice to a purchaser of unimproved real property that extension of water or sewer services may require additional expense on the individual’s part and that there might be a delay in the utility’s ability to provide the services.
 The notice must be executed by seller and purchaser either as a separate document or as part of the contract of sale and must be provided to the purchaser before the execution of the contract.
-TAR’s unimproved property contract forms satisfy this requirement: see Paragraph 6(E)(6) of Form 1607, Unimproved Property Contract (for residential sales), and Paragraph 25(C) of Form 1807, Commercial Contract – Unimproved Property.
+The association’s unimproved property contract forms satisfy this requirement: see Paragraph 6(E)(6) of Form 1607, Unimproved Property Contract (for residential sales), and Paragraph 25(C) of Form 1807, Commercial Contract – Unimproved Property.
 In addition, at the closing, the seller and purchaser must execute and acknowledge a separate copy of the notice with current information and subsequently record it in the real property records of the county in which the property is located.

 If the seller fails to provide the notice, the purchaser may terminate the contract; however, if the seller provides the notice at or before the closing of the purchase and sale contract and the purchaser elects to close despite the seller’s failure to timely provide the notice at the time of contract execution, then the purchaser waives her rights to terminate the contract and recover damages.